 Why Keywords Matter To Businesses

-Hopefully we’ve established what a keyword is – it’s just something that gets searched for.
+Hopefully we’ve established what does keyword mean – it’s just something that gets searched for.

 But what does it mean to you as a business owner?